 Career Exploration & Professional Development ClassesDid you know that CPD offers courses in professional development and career exploration?
 Ask your advisor about the following courses:

 Professional Development 2101 is an intensive overview of the job search preparation and career discovery process.
 While success can be defined in many ways, this course is designed to prepare you, a future professional, to effectively navigate the process of identifying and securing a meaningful career.
 We will survey and practice all of the steps commonly associated with the job search process.
 We will use career exploration tools which will help you to identify careers that will allow you to find meaning, pursue a sense of calling, or live out your values.
 Through the readings, practice activities, hearing from guest speakers, and exploring the array of resources offered by the Career and Professional Development Center, the ultimate goal of this course is to help you become confident in your ability to secure a professional level job after college, and achieve the next step in your professional development.

-- EDP 1101 Identifying Potential Careers NSE is an option for the New Student Experience course, U1000.
+- STL 1101 Identifying Potential Careers NSE is an option for the New Student Experience course, U1000.
 Four sections are offered at the beginning of each fall semester and are designed to help freshmen students who do not have a major.
-Both EDP courses allow students to complete two assessments, the Myers-Briggs Type Indicator and Strong Interest Inventory.
+Both STL courses allow students to complete two assessments, the Myers-Briggs Type Indicator and Strong Interest Inventory.
 The topics covered over the six-week courses include:

 - Who am I?
 Who will I become on this academic journey?

 - Why is personality important to career choice?

 - What should my résumé look like?

 - Am I ready to declare a major?